Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Store buckets, wheelbarrows, and outdoor toys upside down when not in use

-Why Professional Mosquito Control Provides Better Protection
+What Professional Mosquito Control Adds

-Ongoing mosquito service helps:
+Ongoing service helps:

 • Reduce active mosquito populations